speezepearson/speezepearson.github.io/_posts/2016-04-07-unicotastrophes.markdown

         class 😃; end
                    ^

-This case-convention makes it clear what kind of object "😃" refers to.
+This case-convention allows you to tell at a glance whether an object (e.g. 💩) is a variable or a class -- just by looking at the name!

 <br/>
 <hr/>